clap-rs/clap/README.md

 ## What's New

+Here's what's new in v.2.5.2

+*   Removes trailing newlines from help and version output
+*   Allows printing version to any io::Write object
+*   Inter-links all types and pages
+*   Makes all publicly available types viewable in docs
+*   Fixes bug where one can't override version or help flags
+*   Fixes bug where args are printed out of order when using templates
+*   Fixes issue where `App::before_help` wasn't printed properly

 Here's what's new in v.2.5.0

 * Subcommands now support aliases - think of them as hidden subcommands that dispatch to said subcommand automatically